Overview of Research Facilities and Other Resources:

 Laboratory Facilities and Equipment

 The core herd consists of mostly of thoroughbreds.
 The University of Kentucky does not operate a riding program, and all horses are maintained for research and for management classes in the Animal Science or Equine Science and Management Degree programs.
 Approximately 25 mares are bred each year in order to produce foals for various nutrition and management projects and in order to have horses for use in undergraduate and graduate courses.
-Foals produced on the farm are progeny of a stallion maintained on the farm or of area stallions.
-Foals are usually sold as weanlings or yearlings through public auction; although some horses are also available by private sale.
-The revenue from sale of horses is an important source of income for recurring costs on the farm (feed, health care, maintenance, etc).
+Foals are usually sold as yearlings through public auction; although some horses are occasionally available by private sale.
+The revenue from sale of horses is an important source of income for recurring costs on the farm (student labor, feed, health care, maintenance, etc).
 Questions about the availability of horses for purchase can be directed to Laurie Lawrence, Ph.D.; 859-257-7509.